LesiaChaban/gdk-oci-oke-workshop/07-deploy-to-oke/deploy-to-oke.md

 ## Introduction

-This lab provides instructions for deploy the application to OCI Container Engine for Kubernetes (OKE).
+This lab provides instructions to deploy the application to OKE.

 Estimated Lab Time: 05 minutes